 Life is complex: Some events make you feel happy; some events make you feel sad.
 And that’s how it should be.
-Remember that we wouldn’t have sad feelings if they wouldn’t carry some adaptive function in life.
-So there is a time and place for all feelings, both good and bad.
+Remember that we wouldn’t have sad feelings if they didn’t carry some adaptive function in life.
+So, there is a time and place for all feelings, both good and bad.
 Accordingly, research shows that aiming to feel happy in inappropriate situations – like when confronting a partner who cheated you – actually makes us feel less happy.
-In this kind of situations, it is more reasonable to feel anger than happiness.
+In this kind of situation, it is more reasonable to feel anger than happiness.
 Instead of striving to be happy, no matter what, we should allow ourselves to feel those emotions that fit the specific situation.

 It is not always easy to let go of happiness because our culture is full of messages that remind us that we should be happy.
 Open the TV – especially during commercials – and you see only happy, healthy, beautiful people telling you that you also should be happier.
 This is bad for us all, but it can be especially undermining for those of us who struggle.
-When we feel blue, the worst thing that can happen is that someone comes to tell us: “You should not be unhappy”.
-This doubles our burden: Not only are we unhappy, we also feel guilty for feeling that way.
-This is horrible, especially because the path towards suicide often starts with a person falling short of standards and thinking that it is their own fault.
+When we feel blue, the worst thing that can happen is that someone comes to tell us: “You should not be unhappy.”
+This doubles our burden: Not only are we unhappy, but we also feel guilty for feeling that way.
+This is horrible, especially because the path toward suicide often starts with a person falling short of standards and thinking that it is their own fault.
 The last thing a severely depressed person needs is guilt about not living up to the standards of happiness that our society has set for its members.

 Fighting against one’s feelings is always a losing battle.
 It is better to learn to accept life as it is.
 You need to accept that sometimes sad things happen.
-In these situations it is best to go through the sad feelings rather than fight against them.
+In these situations, it is best to go through the sad feelings rather than fight against them.
 Good movies are built on adversaries.
 A movie without any sadness and struggle would be a very boring movie indeed.
-Same principle applies to life.
+The same principle applies to life.
 Your life story becomes richer when it includes elements from all spectrums of life.
 So when you are happy, savor the moment.
 When you are sad – savor the moment.
 Both of these emotions are a vital part of the uniquely unfolding story that is your life.

-Instead of chasing happiness, do meaningful things
+Instead of chasing happiness, do meaningful things.

-So if you want to be happy, stop striving for it.
+So, if you want to be happy, stop striving for it.